Do the needles hurt?

 For certain applications, there are also needles with microscopic bio-inert lubricant coatings which can be utilized to reduce sensations even further.

-Every now and then, a brief pinch or twinge may be perceived during insertion.
+Every now and then, however, a brief pinch or twinge may be perceived during an insertion by some patients.

-Acupuncture treatment is an interactive process during which you and your practitioner work together to determine the proper treatment protocol based upon your individual level of comfort.
-If the placement of a needle were to ever cause distress, it would, of course, be immediately removed or adjusted.
+It should be noted that acupuncture treatment is an interactive process during which patients and practitioners work together to determine proper treatment protocols.
+If the placement of a needle were to ever cause distress during a session, it would, of course, be immediately removed or adjusted.